Board of Trustees

-Mark Pitman is co-director of Garlic Theatre.
-It is a visual theatre company that uses image, puppet animation, movement and live music to create theatre productions.
+Mark Pitman is co-director of Garlic Theatre, a visual theatre company that uses image, puppet animation, movement and live music to create theatre productions.
 The company tours nationally and internationally.

 In 1995 Mark became a part-time tutor for puppetry and manipulation and construction at the Central School for Speech and Drama in London for six years.